tkn-tub/semeco_explained/README.md

 Each folder stores the following:

 - `Slides`: A theoretical description of this research.
+- `docear`: Concept maps related to main topics in SeMeCo and cooperative models.
 - `figures`: Most illustrative figures referred in this research.

 <figure>